thesamuraiwho/100-days-of-code/r1-log.md

 Adding radio button character selection on gg-movelist.
 Along with move list generation with followup moves as well.
 Currently only work for Anji, but just needs some more work with json.
 Also, I got clearing of child elements to work so I don't spam moves.

+### R1D87

+Working on a python webscraping script so I don't have to manually enter all the data for the gg-movelists because that's been hell and I only got three characters kinda done. bs4 is beautiful indeed.

 ### R1D101

 ### R1D102